 Company R’s share capital is divided into 500 ordinary shares and 500 participating preference shares.
 On a winding-up, there is no restriction to the entitlement of the holders of the ordinary shares.
 But the participating preference shareholders are entitled only to repayment at par.
 The participating preference shares are shares with limited rights.

+Top of page

 Securities

 Interest rights